jhaglu20/joelhaglund.com/_posts/2022-04-30-What I Think Of The Surface Book 1.markdown

 	I got has a bad battery in the clip board.
 I can't let it get too low on battery or it will shut down on me.
 The performance is fine for what I do.
-It's not a gaming powerhouse or a workstation, but since I have a mac mini for editing videos at work I dont have any issues for waht I need it for.
+It's not a gaming powerhouse or a workstation, but since I have a mac mini for editing videos at work I dont have any issues for what I need it for.
 I love the keyboard and trackpad, The screen is amazing.
 I am using a usb c to surface connect adapter for charging and have had no issues.
 For how old it is it works amazing for my needs.